 Let’s suppose that because dad is an early riser, he gets assigned the chore of emptying the dishwasher and feeding the dog in the morning.
 There is an understanding that these activities should happen before the rest of the family gets up.

 But dad starts wasting precious morning time doing anything but those two chores under his responsibility.
-As the rest of the family members go to have breakfast, the equipment they need is still inside the dishwasher.
-Everyone tries to get what they need directly from the machine, and dad tries to complete his unfinished task at that (very inopportune) time.
+As the rest of the family members get up and want breakfast, the equipment they need is still inside the dishwasher.
+Therefore, everyone tries to get what they need directly from the machine.
+Dad tries to complete his unfinished tasks at that (very inopportune) time.

 Everyone trips over the dishwasher’s open door and steps over a wet kitchen floor.
 It turns out the stuff coming out of the washer is still wet because the dishwasher is a piece of junk, and no one has bothered to replace it or call for repair service.
 So, the floor is now a mess that will require mopping with cleaner instead of a piece of towel paper to dry some water.

 Do not forget the dog that has not eaten.
 The poor thing is in the middle of it all and pretty hungry.
 Dad knows he should have fed the dog and starts mixing the stuff into her bowl.
 He takes up considerable counter space to complete the task while others deal with their breakfast in the reduced counter space left.